How-To: Preparing Your Files for the Perfect Prints

 7. Will the right side of your “Front” file align with the left side of your “Back” file when printed?

-Given the product type, most of the time, your front and back files need to both be upright.
+Depending on the product type, most of the time, your front and back files need to both be upright.
 However, there are certain products that require additional steps, such as Greeting Cards, Brochures, Folded Hang Tags, and Folded Business Cards.

 File Types & Color Modes